AdamBoley/Project-Beergate/README.md

 - Navbar fails to render properly on horizontal tablets - screen widths 992 to 1400px / lg to xxl breakpoints - done
 - review reviews/admin.py to see if more terms need to be added to the control variables - done
 - Footer - done
-- In BeerReviewSingle view, UserReviewsView view and AddReviewView, explicitly define a context variable to hold the object in the return statement, then call context in that return.
+- In ReviewSingle view, UserReviews view and AddReview, explicitly define a context variable to hold the object in the return statement, then call context in that return.
 Do same with template_name variable - done
 - add return of average_score method to index card - done
 - Fix issue of floated card content becoming misaligned at smaller screen sizes - done
 - decreased number of cards on index page to 3 so that background image is less obscured - done